What is EU Plant Passport?

-As of 14th December, 2019 the new legislation and regulations concerning the EU Plant Passport obligation will come into force.
+As of 14th December, 2019, legislation and regulations concerning the EU Plant Passport obligation came into force.
 If you are based in the United States and moving plants or plants products to businesses in the EU (including within the UK) that can host quarantine pests and diseases, you may be required to have a plant passport.

 Why print a plant passport?